 Dental Implants in Washington, D.C.

 Your jaw and gums react to the loss of even one adult tooth.
-Whether you lost a tooth due to injury, disease, decay, or aging, a lost tooth can cause more than just a gap in your smile, such as further tooth loss or even bone loss.
+Whether you lost a tooth due to injury, periodontal disease, decay, or aging, a lost tooth can cause more than just a gap in your smile, such as further tooth loss or even bone loss in the jawbone.
 Because of this, we recommend quickly replacing the the missing tooth or teeth with a dental implant.
+The process is simple these days, painless and can all be handled by Dr. Norkiewicz.

 What Are Dental Implants?